 Actually, the main difference between Intuitive and Observant traits is quite easy to define.
-The Intuitive partner will focus on abstract things - ideas, introspection, possibilities, dreams, connections between events etc. Intuitives are imaginaries who spend more time thinking about the future than the present.
-The Observant partner, on the other hand, will prioritize concrete things - objects, senses, observation, facts, daily matters etc. Observant types are doers who focus on the present moment rather than the future.
+The Intuitive partner will focus on abstract things - ideas, introspection, possibilities, dreams and connections between events.
+Intuitives are imaginaries who spend more time thinking about the future than the present.
+The Observant partner, on the other hand, will prioritize concrete things such as objects, senses, observation, facts and daily matters.
+Observant types are doers who focus on the present moment rather than the future.